josephchirayil/my-site/content/_index.md

 ---
 title: Home
-summary: Weclome to my website
+summary: Welcome to my website!
-description: This is the landing page of my website
+description: This is the main page of my website.
 ---
 # Welcome to my web site

 Welcome!
 My name is Joseph.
+I am a student in 7th grade and I love to be creative!